 “Why are you passionate about that”

-Also, regard the social event as practice!
+Regard the social event as practice!
 You are there to practice your social skills.
 No pressure.
 So whether you fail or succeed.
 Doesn’t matter!
 You are learning from the experience.
-Furthermore, you can learn to avoid awkward situations and prevent yourself making the most common social mistakes.
+Learn to avoid awkward situations and prevent yourself making the most common social mistakes.

 6. Negative focus on self